Target Heart Rate Calculator

 To achieve this, you would target a heart rate around 60-70% of your max.
 Try adjusting your pace to stay in this zone.

-In addition, how well your heart rate returns to normal after exercise is also a good predictor of overall fitness.
+In addition, how quickly your heart rate returns to normal after exercise is also a good predictor of overall fitness.
 The ability for your heart rate to recover after physical activity is associated with a reduced risk of death.

 With a well-designed and individualized training program, you can improve your overall fitness to lower your resting heart rate and the ability of your body to recover after exercise.